WichtigesYT/Bashtop/README.md

 I'm looking into ways of funding this project that would allow me to take off time from my day job to work on this.

 Any advice on how to get funding for open source projects is very welcome!

-#### Update

-You can now sponsor this project through github, see [my sponsors page](https://github.com/sponsors/aristocratos) for options.

-Also added donation links for [paypal](https://paypal.me/aristocratos) and [ko-fi](https://ko-fi.com/aristocratos).

-Any support is greatly appreciated!

 ## Prerequisites